phaenovum/minecraft-forge-mods/README.md

   - navigate to 'File > Import...' again then select 'General > Preferences'

-  - 'Browse' to `eclipse_cfg` and select the 'forgeMCP-eclipse-settings.epf'
+  - 'Browse' to `eclipse_cfg` and select the 'forge-preferences.epf'
   file and 'Finish' the dialogue

   - navigate to 'File > Import...' for a last time then select 'Run/Debug > Launch Configurations '

-  - 'Browse' to `eclipse_cfg/forgeMCP-eclipse-launch-config` and select
+  - 'Browse' to `eclipse_cfg/forge-launchers` and select
   the 'Client.launch' and 'Server.launch' configurations contained therein and 'Finish' the dialogue